 ASCAP Filmscoring Program @ NYU

 After debating whether or not I've already travelled too much this year, I decided last minute to apply for the ASCAP Filmscoring Program at NYU.
-As I meditated on the alluring qualities of NYC: the food, people, street scenes, and the opportunity to learn from some of the greatest film composers, I suddenly had no issue with packing my suitcase for the hundredth time that month.
-Williamsburg was clearly the area I was after, and to my great surprise, I found something on Airbnb that was actually decent.
+As I meditated on the alluring qualities of NYC: the food, people, street scenes, and the opportunity to learn from some of the respected film composers in our generation, I suddenly had no issue with packing my suitcase for the hundredth time that month.
+Williamsburg was clearly the area I was after, and to my great surprise, I found something on Airbnb that was actually affordable.
 So off I hopped on a plane hoping for the best.

 The first two days of the course were frightening.
-We were shown how to use Logic in really technical and clever ways, and sadly my brain just kind of gave up after finding myself ten pages behind every new trick.
+We were shown how to use Logic (a music programming software), and sadly my jet lagged brain could not keep up with the instructor.
 Despite so, I learnt a lot about creating your own sample library and the process of writing and recording with a live orchestra (via Skype).
 The evening sessions were my favourite, as we got to hear the professionals share their experience and ask them tons of questions.

 Anyhow, this is only a brief overview of my time there, but I must emphasise what a wonderful privilege it was to be there.
 It was truly the people who transformed it into something incredibly special and memorable, and I feel honoured to have cross paths with so many kindred spirits.
 I loved seeing the diversity in each person's musical interpretation of the cues (the clip we chose to write to), and how the music magically reflected their unique personalities.
 It was a beautiful revelation.

 I knew from the beginning that it would be a miracle if I were to bump into any one of them again (since they're from all over the map!), so by persuasion or force, I managed to convince some of them to let me photograph their beautiful faces!